Initializing, please wait a moment

 • The image looks visually identical to the HEIC at typical viewing zoom (100% screen).

-• EXIF data (date taken, camera model, GPS if present) is preserved - the converter copies the relevant EXIF fields from the HEIC into the JPG.
-If you want to strip EXIF (privacy), do that as a second step.
+• EXIF data (date taken, camera model, GPS if present) is preserved when the "Include EXIF" setting stays on - the converter copies the relevant EXIF fields from the HEIC into the JPG.
+If you want to strip EXIF (privacy), uncheck "Include EXIF" before submitting, or strip it as a second step in a separate tool.

 • Color-space is sRGB. iPhone photos are taken in Display P3; the converter re-maps to sRGB by default for compatibility, with no perceptible difference for typical viewing.